-Maciel then filed a habeas petition, arguing that the parole and registration requirements were improper because they were not part of his original sentence.
+Maciel then filed a petition for a writ of habeas corpus, arguing that the parole and registration requirements were improper because they were not part of his original sentence.
 Such conditions violated Hill v.
 United States ex.rel.
 Wampler

 (1936) 298 U.S. 460 by imposing parole terms that were not part of his original judgment.

 The state court denied Maciel’s writ of habeas corpus, stating that “a parole period and registration requirements are statutorily mandated, and not subject to amendment by the trial court.”
 In other words, the trial court made a mistake, not the state when Maciel was released from prison.